Dem Jeans

 "Dem Jeans" is a song by American rapper Chingy.
-It's the second and final single off his third album Hoodstar (2006).
+It was released as the second and final single off his third album Hoodstar (2006).
 The song is produced by and features rapper Jermaine Dupri.
 The song peaked at number 59 on the Billboard Hot 100, his first single to not reach the top 40 on that chart.
 It did better on the Hot Rap Songs and Hot R&B/Hip-Hop Songs charts respectively.
-Bun B & David Banner made cameo appearances in the promotional video.
+Bun B and David Banner made cameo appearances in the promotional video.
 "Dem Jeans" was heard on the 100th episode of "CSI: Miami," the fourth episode of the fourth season of "The O.C." and in the 2007 film Norbit.

 Commercial performance

-"Dem Jeans" debuted on the Billboard Hot 100 the week of November 18, 2006 at number 93.
-It peaked at number 59 on the week of December 9, 2006, staying on the chart for nine weeks.
+On the week of October 7, 2006, "Dem Jeans" debuted at number 96 on the Billboard Hot R&B/Hip-Hop Songs chart.
+Three weeks later, it peaked at number 57, and stayed on the chart for sixteen weeks.
+The song also debuted at number 24 on the Billboard Hot Rap Songs chart the week of October 21.
+It peaked at number 19 the week of December 9, and spent a total of twelve weeks on the chart.
+On the Hot 100 the week of November 18, it debuted at number 93.
+It peaked at number 59 the week of December 9, staying on the chart for nine weeks.
 It was Chingy's first single to not reach the top 40 on that chart.

+For the week of January 28, 2007, the track debuted and peaked at number 85 on the UK Singles Chart.